cylmat/docs/Architecture/ddd.md

 - Aggregate: Cluster of objects with defined boundaries around each
 - Entities (Reference-object): Distinguished by its identity rather than its attributes
 - Value-object: Defined by its attributes, have no individual identity

+### Flexible design
+**A pleasant and powerful design must be clear, deep modeled, coherent and open to low-coupled easy changes.**

+- Speakful classes and interfaces
+- Tests-first to think client-way
+- Side-effect free (segregated commands that do not return domain informations)
+- Place code-assertions (invariants)

 Reference
 ---------